 Access to medical care is also a great challenge; most public health centres are overcrowded and apply ‘’informal fees’’; in addition, drugs remain expensive and unaffordable to the poorest.
 The same applies to large public hospitals in Nairobi.

 There are only three official clinics serving the estimated 150,000 people living with HIV/AIDS in these settlements; two are run by international organisations, one is run by the Kenyan government.
 Only two of these clinics can be accessed by non-HIV positive people for general treatment.
 A feeding programme provides a daily meal and nutritional supplements to some of the eligible population.
 These services are free but do not cover more serious conditions or hospital admissions.

 This helps to ensure that we get to the most vulnerable of children.
 When we take a child on to our books, the life of that child is in turmoil; he or she might be mourning the death of a parent and living with the extended family or perhaps the whole family has been evicted and have nowhere to sleep that night.

 It won’t just be HIV in the family; over 70 % of the families we work with are affected by HIV/AIDS, there will be other issues such as malnutrition, mental health problems and dangerous debt.
 We work with up to 500 children in 160 families.
 Very often the caregiver is an aunt, grandmother or even a neighbour who has taken in children who have lost both their parents.
 18 % of the children we work with are double orphans and 70% live in a single-headed household.

 We help these families during their crisis and then we work with them in the long term to create a safe, nurturing and stable environment for the children.

 Where we work

-residents.
+The Kiambiu informal settlement is located south of Mathare Valley and home to around 50,000 residents.
 Being one of Nairobi’s newer slums there are less NGO’s working in Kiambiu.
-Continuing to further our work in here is important to our mission of leaving no child forgotten.
+Continuing to further our work here is important to our mission of leaving no child forgotten.